indiana-university/rivet-docs/content/components/information/integrating.md

 ## Frontend Javascript frameworks

 Rivet comes with a vanilla Javascript file to handle opening/closing modals, closing alerts, opening drop-down menus and toggling the drawer.
 If you are using a frontend Javascript framework in your project, you may need to remove this vanilla Javascript file and rewrite your own Javascript to fit your framework's needs.
-This tutorial will look at the **Alert** component and how it's managed in Rivet and how to rewrite the Javascript for your framework.
-We will frame the tutorial around the **React** framework but the same rules can be applied to Angular and VueJS.
+This tutorial will look at the [Alert]("/components/overlays/alerts/") component and how it's managed in Rivet and how to rewrite the Javascript for your framework.
+We will frame the tutorial around the [React]("https://reactjs.org") framework but the same rules can be applied to Angular and VueJS.

-*NOTE: Rivet's Javascript uses DOM selectors to manipulate elements, where frameworks like React will manage state within components and output a virtual DOM.
+*NOTE: Rivet's Javascript uses [DOM selectors]("https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll") to manipulate elements, where frameworks like [React will manage state]("https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class") within components and output a virtual DOM.
 These are two very different approaches for handling state, but the goal we are trying to accomplish remains the same, adding a class or removing an element from the DOM, for example.*

 ### Alert

-The alert component contains state to manage whether it's open or closed.
+The alert component can contain a button to close the alert and remove it from the DOM.
+We will look at how it's done in Rivet's vanilla Javascript.
+Then we will look at how to take the same rules and apply them to React.
+First, let's start basic and show an Alert component **without the close button**.

+#### Vanilla implementation (default)

 #### Properties: